NoNotNotes/Yuubi/content/CMPA/Perioperative Nursing.md

 1. Receives patient from the surgical ward nurse.
 Endorsement during transfer includes **confirmation of patient identity**, **schedule**, and securing **[[#Consent|informed consent]]**.
 Discussed later: [[#Preoperative Preparation]]
 2. Establishes rapport with the client.
 3. Places the patient on the OR table and remains with them.
 4. **Position the patient for [[#Sedation|anesthesia]]**.
 This may be supine or quasi-fetal position depending on the anesthesia being used.
-Relative to the patient, the nurse maintains the fetal position by holding their knees and shoulders from in front of the patient.
+Relative to the patient, the nurse maintains the fetal position by holding their knees and nape from in front of the patient.
 5. Perform lumbar preparation for spinal or epidural anesthesia.
 The solution used is directly 10% Betadine.
 6. Catheterize the patient if necessary.
 For women, use the dorsal recumbent position.
 For men, supine is sufficient.
 7. Skin preparation.
 The area prepared must be larger than the area bring operated on.
 For example, the skin prep for a caesarean section starts from the nipple line to the knees.
 The umbilicus then abdomen is cleaned thrice, and the legs are also cleaned thrice.